...occupying a position at, or on both sides of, a boundary or threshold...

 Born in Cork in 1987 - Places James has called home at one point or another include: Tralee, Murroe, Dublin, Dingle, Melbourne, London, Ennis, Conna.

 He studied architecture at University College Dublin, holding a Bachelor of Science (2009), Bachelor of Architecture (2012) and Masters of Architecture (2013) - before later going on to receive a Post-graduate Diploma in Professional Practice in Architecture (2016) from the University of Westminster.
-He is a chartered architect in Ireland (MRIAI) and the UK (ARB) and has been has worked in architectural practice since 2013 whilst concurrently working on self initiated art projects and independent illustration/design commissions.
+He is a chartered architect in Ireland (MRIAI) and the UK (ARB) and has worked in architectural practice since 2013 whilst concurrently working on self initiated art projects and independent illustration/design commissions.
 Most recently he was a student of illustration at the 'House of Illustration' gallery in Kings Cross (2017).

 He takes a project based approach to his work - equally comfortable working independently or collaboratively with others depending on the requirements of a given project.

-Some thematic threads and preoccupations which inform and permeate his work include:
+Further to above, some thematic threads and preoccupations which inform and permeate his work include:

 (in no particular order)